 FRANK A. O'REILLY

-Frank A. O’Reilly graduated from Washington & Lee University in 1987.
-He joined the National Park Service at the Fredericksburg & Spotsylvania National Military Park, then worked briefly at Independence Hall in Philadelphia, before returning to Fredericksburg in 1990 as the permanent historian for the “Stonewall” Jackson Shrine.
-O’Reilly has also served as an historical consultant for the City of Fredericksburg.
+Frank A. O'Reilly graduated from Washington & Lee University in 1987.
+He joined the National Park Service at the Fredericksburg & Spotsylvania National Military Park, then worked briefly at Independence Hall in Philadelphia, before returning to Fredericksburg in 1990 as the permanent historian for the "Stonewall" Jackson Shrine.
+O'Reilly has also served as an historical consultant for the City of Fredericksburg.
 His latest book, The Fredericksburg Campaign: Winter War on the Rappahannock, received a 2003 nomination for the Pulitzer Prize in Letters and has received numerous awards.
-O’Reilly has written numerous articles on the Civil War and Mexican War and has appeared in many video documentaries, and lectured extensively on military history to audiences around the world.
+O'Reilly has written numerous articles on the Civil War and Mexican War and has appeared in a number of video documentaries, and lectured extensively on military history to audiences around the world.
 O'Reilly served as the Sesquicentennial special events coordinator for the Fredericksburg, Chancellorsvil1e, and the Overland Campaign's 150th anniversary commemorations, and is currently researching a book on the Battle of Malvern Hill and the Seven Days' Campaign around Richmond.

 This Annual Conference is Sponsored by: